zoldber/MLSandbox/README.md

 # MLSandbox
-## A Collection of Neural Network Primitves and Generic Models Written in C++
+## A Collection of Neural Network Primitives and Generic Models Written in C++

 #### Summary: